Working on the Red Hat Ansible Core team and the power of open source community

 Interviewed by Anthony James on 08/01/2018

-Adam got a Red Hat tattoo on his forearm even before he worked there because of his passion for the open source community.
-This episode explores the community that he fell in love with, as well as the contributions that he has put forth into the Fedora project, Ansible, and OpenShift, and it discusses why these tools are so powerful and have changed the way people work.
-We also talk about how these tools can be used with containers so we discuss Docker, Kubernetes, and more.
+Adam got a Red Hat tattoo on his forearm even before working there because of his passion for the open source community.
+This episode explores why he fell in love with the open source community, as well as the contributions that he and his team have put forth into the Fedora project, Ansible, and OpenShift.
+We discuss why and how these tools have changed the way people work, and how they can be used with container technologies such as Docker, Kubernetes, and more.

 Welcome everybody.
-My name is Anthony James, Founder and CEO of Linux Academy.
+My name is Anthony James, Founder and CEO of Linux Academy and co-host of Scale Your Code.
 Today, I'm joined in office by Adam Miller, who has been running the Ansible Fort Worth meet-up, and that's how we actually crossed paths.

 Welcome, Adam.
 Tell us a little bit about yourself.